What is a mobile usability test and why is it important

 Mobile Usability Testing – a Recap

-Nothing is more frustrating than developing and launching a trendy new mobile app that does not speak well to the end-users.
-If you want to collect in-app analytics, avoid low user adoption rates, and boost your sales, mobile usability testing is the way to go before launching your app.
+Nothing is more frustrating than developing and launching a trendy new mobile app that does not speak well to its end-users.
+If you want to collect in-app analytics, avoid low user adoption rates, and boost your sales then mobile usability testing is the way to go before launching your app.

 Here is a brief recap of the key findings discussed in the article:

-- Mobile usability testing is conducted to gauge the experience of end-users concerning your mobile app.
-It also evaluates how well the users interact with your app.
+- Mobile usability testing is conducted to gauge the experience of end-users with your app for mobile products and evaluates how well mobile users interact with your app.

-- It is important to conduct usability testing as it provides several benefits including, but not limited to, understanding the end user's interaction with your app, figuring out bugs and loopholes beforehand, optimizing your development costs, and increasing user retention.
+- Conducting mobile usability testing is important because it provides several benefits including, but not limited to, understanding the end user's interactions with your app, identifying bugs and loopholes before launching, optimizing your development process, reducing product development costs, and increasing user retention.

-- A step-by-step approach to performing usability testing, including links to guides by leading industry experts.
+- A step-by-step approach to performing mobile usability testing, including links to guides by leading industry experts, can be found above.

-- Five recommended tools for mobile usability testing and the features that make them stand out.
+- Five recommended tools for mobile usability testing and the wide range of features that make them all stand out were also listed.